mrc-ide/boostr/README.md

 This is a generic implementation of a combined vaccine and vaccine efficacy modelling frame work first proposed in [White et al (2015)](https://www.thelancet.com/journals/laninf/article/PIIS1473-3099(15)00239-X/fulltext).
+Please cite this work if you use this vaccine model.

 The model consists of two parts.
 The first predicts antibody titres over time following initital dose(s) and subsequent booster doses.